faranalytics/streams-logger/README.md

 ## Tuning

-**For typical logging applications the defaults are fine.**  However, for high throughput applications you may choose to adjust the `highWaterMark` and/or disable stack trace capturing.
+**For typical logging applications the defaults are fine.**  However, for high throughput applications you may choose to adjust the `highWaterMark`, disconnect your `Logger` from the root `Logger`, and/or disable stack trace capturing.

-### High Water Mark
+### Tune the `highWaterMark`.

 *Streams* Transforms are implemented using the native Node.js stream API.
 You have the option of tuning the Node stream `highWaterMark` to your specific needs - keeping in mind memory constraints.
 You can set a default `highWaterMark` using `Config.setDefaultHighWaterMark(objectMode, value)` that will apply to Transforms in the *Streams* library.
 Alternatively, you can pass an optional stream configuration argument to each `Transform` individually.